-From keeping kids focused, to stopping bullying, to making sure transitions happen smoothly, managing your classroom starts from before the first bell to long after the last student has gone home with no break in between.
+From keeping kids focused and stopping bullying, to making sure transitions happen smoothly, managing your classroom starts from before the first bell to long after the last student has gone home — with no break in-between.
 Here are tips and tales from our bloggers who have consulted colleagues, attended training, and used good ol' trial and error to find what works best.

 April 8, 2013

 In order to best absorb the lessons at hand, little learners often need to get on their feet.
 Instead of fighting against a young student's natural energy, use this technique to help your class get the wiggles out and stay focused.